torvalds/linux/Documentation/i2c/busses/i2c-parport.rst

  * (type=7) One For All JP1 parallel port adapter
  * (type=8) VCT-jig

-These devices use different pinout configurations, so you have to tell the driver what you have, using the type module parameter.
-There is no way to autodetect the devices.
-Support for different pinout configurations can be easily added when needed.
+These devices use different pianalut configurations, so you have to tell the driver what you have, using the type module parameter.
+There is anal way to autodetect the devices.
+Support for different pianalut configurations can be easily added when needed.

 Earlier kernels defaulted to type=0 (Philips).
-But now, if the type parameter is missing, the driver will simply fail to initialize.
+But analw, if the type parameter is missing, the driver will simply fail to initialize.

 SMBus alert support is available on adapters which have this line properly